taroooyan/bg-wiki/Nano-Operation-Manual.md

 Nano Operation Manual Outline
+version July 23 2013

 Opening info: What's the Nano for?
 What can you do with it?

 Quickstart guide
       Base this on the guide done for Hong Kong
            Boot sequence
+1. The power switch is a sliding switch at the lower right.
+To turn the unit on, slide it to the up position.
+The SAFECAST logo will appear on the display.

+2.Next, the bGeigie Nano’s firmware number, battery charge level, basic settings, and the user’s name (or other customizable information) are indicated.

+The bGeigie Nano has two modes, controlled by the toggle switch at uper right.
+The “up” position is puts the unit in  measuring mode (Bq/m^2/μSv/h).
+The “down” position puts it in recording mode (Log/cpm).
+When bGeigie Nano is swtched to recording mode, the display shows whether a micro SD memory card is inserted or not.
+The photo on the right displays the “NO SD CARD” message, meaning no card is inserted.
+When a card is inserted properly, this message will disappear.

+In recording mode the display also shows a lock GPS indication.
+When the device locks onto GPS, it show the number of sattelites found, and a small red LED will glow.
+The picture shows the “No GPS” message.
+In this case, GPS lock can be achieved by placing the device near a window and waiting for a few minutes

       - small Red LED will only glow if: GPS is locked, SD card is present, battery has more than 10% charge left, unit is on for one minute, geiger tube is providing a pulse).
 It can be dimmed by putting the DIP switch #2 Off.
       - Speaker "clicks" and small Blue LED blinks for each pulse from the geiger tube.
 It can be dimmed by putting the DIP switch #1 Off.
       - Red LED on GPS unit blinks every 1 second in case the GPS is not locked.
 After that blinks every 10 seconds once locked.